- Academic Essentials

 The Columbia Business School Alumni Club of New York hosts more than 60 events each year for the 20,000 alumni residing in the tri-state area.
 The CBSAC/NY offers a discounted student membership rate and offers exciting opportunities for alumni engagement.

 There are many opportunities to travel and meet alumni around the world that are coordinated through the Chazen Institute’s Global Immersion Program or international study tours.
 Other centers at the School and the Career Management Center also offer travel opportunities.
 Finally, alumni clubs often host receptions in conjunction with student trips, offering additional opportunities to engage with the alumni network.

 Each of Columbia Business School’s centers, programs, and institutes offers unique opportunities to engage with alumni.
 These programs span a range of topics, interests, and functions; they promote original research, partner with companies and institutions, design coursework, and promote public discourse on a variety of issues.
 For more information about these programs and opportunities for engagement, please contact the centers directly.

 Uris Unplugged is a semiannual opportunity for current students to engage with alumni in an informal context.
-The Graduate Business Association’s Alumni Committee organizes this informal lunch for students and alumni based on industry interest and affiliation.
-For more information, contact Megan Shaughnessy, Associate Director of Young Alumni and Student Relations, at 212-851-4327.
+The Student Government’s Alumni Committee organizes these informal sessions for students and alumni based on industry interest and affiliation.
+For more information, contact Emily Hudson at [email protected] or 212-851-4327.